- Once the download finishes, run the file to install.

 Note to Mac Users

 The releases above will be our last Mac release.
-We'll leave them up through end of 2020, then we'll take them down as well.
+We'll leave them up until they won't run on Mac, then we'll take them down as well.
 We recommend you run G-Wizard on Windows, either on a PC, or on your Mac using a virtual machine.

 I am personally sorry to see the Mac go.
 I own multiple Apple products, and am a committed Mac user, especially where my music software is concerned.